mattst/sublime-single-trailing-new-line/README.md

         ]
     }

-Here is an example Sublime Text v2 `SingleTrailingNewLine.sublime-settings` file:
+Here is an example `SingleTrailingNewLine.sublime-settings` file for Sublime Text v2 and v3 builds earlier than 3084:

-*Note: Sublime Text v2 can only use ".tmLanguage" syntax files.*

     {
         "enable_for_all": false,